-- a) Retirement which shall mean the voluntary termination of an Employee's full-time status at any time after the Employee would be eligible to receive a pension from the University/AUNBT pension plan.
-Such retirement shall normally be effective on July 1 or January 1, with a minimum of six (6) months notice.
-On application to the President, these time limits may be reduced. - b) Resignation for faculty members or Senior Instructors, a minimum of six (6) months' notice with resignation effective on July 1 or January 1; for all other Employees, a minimum of six (6) weeks' notice.
-Upon application to the President, these time limits may be reduced in cases of hardship or when substantial professional advancement would be denied. - c) Expiration of a term appointment shall be automatic at the end of the term specified, subject to the provisions of Article 22D. - d) Upon receipt of long term disability benefits according to University of New Brunswick policy as set out in the document dated October 5, 1983 and entitled "Compulsory Retirement for Employees with Long Term Disabilities".
-(Appendix B). - e) Layoff in accordance with the provisions of Article 30. - f) Termination under the provisions of Article 17A.06 or 17B.01. - g) Termination of a pr obationary appointment under the terms of this Collective Agreement. - h) Death. - Dismissal or suspension for just cause in accordance with the provisions of Article 42. - 40.02 None of those provisions set out in (a) through (h) above constitutes dismissal or suspension.
+normally be effective on July 1 or January 1, with a minimum of six (6) months notice.
+On application to the President, these time limits may be where the course is offered on an asynchronous basis, for each 12 reduced.

+(c) Expiration of a term appointment - shall be automatic at the end of the term specified, subject to the provisions of Article 22D.

+- (d) Upon receipt of long term disability benefits according to University of New Brunswick policy as set out in the document dated October 5, 1983 and entitled "Compulsory Retirement for Employees with Long Term Disabilities".
+(Appendix B) - (e) Layoff in accordance with the provisions of Article 30. - (f) Termination under the provisions of Article 17A.06 or 17B.01. - (g) Termination of a probationary appointment under the terms of this Collective Agreement. - (h) Death. - (i) Dismissal or suspension for just cause in accordance with the provisions of Article 42. - 40.02 None of those provisions set out in (a) through (h) above constitutes dismissal or suspension.